wadik-h/VideoEditor/README.md

-Download (for Windows only at the moment): https://www.mediafire.com/file/8ssthpxytvvys48/VideoEditor-1.0.exe
+Download (for Windows only at the moment): https://www.mediafire.com/file/8ssthpxytvvys48/VideoEditor-1.0.exe (Somehow you need admin privileges for installation so simple right klick on the installer and Execute as administrator)

 *Since this is a Java project and the used .dll files are also available for other Platforms you can simple package the project to your operating systems format.*